pjmidgard/Program-Author-Jurijus-Pacalovas/README.md

 # Program-Author-Jurijus-Pacalovas
 Program

+program

+programs are often identified as binary files and given a file name extension of ".bin".
 I have written a program.

+Program software compression

+AES with paq9a compression

+Python software

+Jurijus Pacalovas